sahilkhose/sahilkhose.github.io/_pages/about.md

 The [Feed section](https://sahilkhose.github.io/feed/) **[New]** includes some of the ideas I find interesting across the web.
 <br>

-I am always open to research collaborations, so if you want to discuss projects that I have worked on or a potential collaboration, feel free to drop a mail at sahil(dot)khose(at)gatech(dot)edu.
+I am always open to research collaborations, so if you want to discuss projects that I have worked on or a potential collaboration, feel free to drop a mail.
 Check out my work in my [CV](https://sahilkhose.github.io/files/Sahil_Khose.pdf).

 ---
 ## Recent Updates
 [ 🌟: Important | 💡: Research Paper | 🎬: YouTube Video | 📆: Miscellaneous ]

+- 🌟 Attending NeurIPS 2022 at New Orleans, LA, USA.
+Hit me up if you are too!

+- 💡 Oct 20, 2022: Our paper - [Continual VQA for Disaster Response Systems](https://arxiv.org/abs/2209.10320) is accepted in the [Tackling Climate Change with ML workshop](https://www.climatechange.ai/events/neurips2022) at NeurIPS 2022!

 - 🌟 Aug 22, 2022: I begin my graduate studies at Georgia Tech.
 Hoping to reach new limits.